 The question of the name was a very important one for Dublin City University when it acquired university status in 1989.
 Before then the institution was called the ‘National Institute for Higher Education’.
 Every so often we now ask ourselves whether the name ‘Dublin City University’ correctly communicates what we are – a focused research driven university, with innovative teaching programmes and close links with industry and our neighbouring district and region.
 Frankly, we’re not sure, but the name DCU has become so familiar in Ireland that it would make little sense to change it.

 In any case, in a recent survey of students in some countries where Irish universities are keen to recruit students, respondents stated that they knew about Dublin City University more than about any other Irish institution.
 Even though I am hugely proud of DCU and of our achievements, I do confess I find it hard to know how the survey came up with this result.
 And it may well be that the name sounds ‘familiar’ to those who, frankly, don’t know about any Irish universities at all – so they go for it in the survey.
 So maybe we are gaining something from our name.

 Overall, all universities will need to become better at marketing, and at understanding what marketing does for them.
 Above all, we need to be professional about it, and to ensure that we have genuine marketing experts on our staff or advising us so that we can communicate what we do more effectively to our stakeholders.
 Doing so neither cheapens us nor devalues the activities we undertake; it makes them more widely accessible, which is always good.

-Anyway, I wish Teesside University well, and look forward to find out over time what their name change has done for them.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+Anyway, I wish Teesside University well, and look forward to find out over time what their name change has done for them.higher education, university comment below, or link to this permanent URL from your own site.